 Here are a few characteristics that fire alarm systems need to include:

 - The audible signal must be distinguishing so people know what it is immediately.

 - The sound should be readily discernible, meaning loud enough to be heard above ambient noises.

 - Alarms must be located in a place that's near to where workers typically congregate.

 - Alarm systems should have a backup if the primary system fails or requires maintenance.

-This blog was originally posted on 10/8/2018 and updated with new information.
+This blog was originally posted on 10/8/2018 and has been updated with new information throughout.